lindaerin/ministat-optimization/README.md

 # What improved from the baseline?

 In the original ministat.c perf report the functions that consumed the most amount of CPU were msort, ReadSet, strtod and dbl_cmp.
 After the optimization, in comparison to the original ministat.c the final merge sort had less CPU consumption when using an_qsort_doubles.
 The optimized ministat program also spent less time in the real and user time in comparison to the original ministat.c.

-# What were the most beneficial optimizations?

-The most beneficial optimization was implementing a multithreaded architecture.

-# What was least effective?

-In the optimized version of ministat.c the program consumed more CPU for the strtod function, in the original ministat.c the strtod consumed 7.48% of the CPU and in the optimized version of ministat.c the implementation used "dtoa/strtod-lite.c" to use strtod-fast but the amount of CPU consumed was reported at 10.53% for this function.

-# What challenges have you encountered?

-Multithreading was the biggest issue we encountered.
-We initially had each file being read by one thread but we wanted to experiment with each file being read by multiple threads.
-This was the biggest hurdle because of the calculations from where each thread would start reading until where they would start.
-We kept getting segmentation faults because the last thread was reading beyond the file size.
-After fixing and testing the code, we decided having multiple threads read one file was the most optimized to get the whole set of doubles from the file.